DarkDimius/scala.github.com/sips/pending/_posts/2017-01-13-binary-compatibility.md

 Those warnings can be suppressed using an `@unchecked` annotations or made fatal using `+Xfatal-warnings`.

 ## The case of the standard library ##
-Standard library defines types commonly used in Scala signatures such as `Option` and `List`, as well as methods and implicit conversions imported from `scala` and `Predef`.
+The Standard library defines types commonly used as arguments or return types such as `Option` and `List`, as well as methods and implicit conversions imported from `scala` and `Predef`.

-As such Standard library is expected would be the biggest source of warnings defined in previous section.
+As such Standard library is expected to be the biggest source of warnings defined in previous section.

 We propose to consider either making some classes in standard library use `@stableABI` or define new `@stableABI` super-interfaces for them that should be used in `@stableABI` classes.